1

 Physicists have several methods for driving the expansion.

-Expansion caused by the physical growth of space.
-The
+(2) Expansion caused by the physical growth of the space medium.

-Expansion caused by something called dark energy.
-The
+(4) Expansion caused by something called dark energy.
+This

-are other methods such as Kinematic expansion, Quintessence
+(5) There are other methods such as Kinematic expansion, Quintessence,

 TYPES OF UNIVERSE THAT MAINTAIN EQUILIBRIUM: